darkhelmet/verboselogging/posts/latex-and-fonts.md

 One of the most interesting bits was this note:

 > The dirty little secret here is that when you do this, you might not
-> be getting the true Helvetica but rather it’s very close cousin Nimbus
+> be getting the true Helvetica but rather it's very close cousin Nimbus
 > Sans.
 That might depend on your system, and LaTex setup though.
 > Nevertheless, Nimbus is still far better font type than Arial.